Makktu/ScrollingAdventure/README.md

 ### One Week Later

 Working on a system of transition around a level that I could work with easily and simply.
-It's tough for me as I'm not that familiar with gdscript.
+It's tough as I'm not that familiar with gdscript, and mostly winging it.
 Tempted to start in on full game design before this is done, but I need this to be done and working first.

+(Later that same night...)

+Successfully modelled this with grids of 4x4, 5x5 and 10x10.
+It all works.
+The player can 'swipe' around but not go out of the map boundary, and not enter designated squares.

+Procedural generation of levels will be possible using this system.
+Also handmade levels (which is how things will be for the prototype).